Malala Yousafzai urges countries to open borders to Afghan refugees as Taliban take over

 During Monday's chaos, all flights were halted, but evacuations are expected to resume Monday evening, Pentagon spokesman John Kirby said.

-In July, the Biden Administration announced "Operation Allies Refuge" to support Afghans who face threats from the Taliban for helping the U.S. during the 20-year war.
+In July, the Biden administration announced that "Operation Allies Refuge" to support Afghans who face threats from the Taliban for helping the U.S. during the 20-year war.

 The operation will support relocation flights for individuals and their families who helped the U.S. government and are applying for Special Immigrant Visas.